 Dressing for Summer in Istanbul means you’ll want light and airy clothes.

-As I go into below in the post, it’s best to cover your skin, this is the Istanbul dress code for tourists I recommend for women, especially your legs, chest and shoulders but it is possible to get light linen trousers and shirts which will keep you cool and covered.
+As I go into below in the post, it’s best to cover your skin to stop getting as many looks from men, especially your legs, chest and shoulders but it is possible to get light linen trousers and shirts which will keep you cool and covered.

 Istanbul in Spring & Autumn